 Other Useful Magento 2 Commands

-To generate translation dictionary
+To generate a translation dictionary:

 Command: